 Part 4 – Havasu Falls Camping Guide and Rules

-Havasu Falls Camping Guide.
-From this article, you will learn how to choose a perfect campsite in Havasu Falls Camping; we share our hints with you.
-What features offers Havasu Falls Camping?
+Havasu Falls Camping Guide is the fourth part of our Havasupai Falls Guide.
+From this article, you will learn how to choose the perfect campsite in Havasu Falls Camping.
+We share our hints with you.
+What features offers Havasu Falls Camping have?
 And what facilities ARE NOT available at Havasupai Campground?
 We tell you what items you cannot take to Havasu Falls Camping and what you cannot do there because it is prohibited by Havasupai Tribe law.
-And you will learn what to do, what to bring, and what to eat at Havasu Falls Camping to have a wonderful time there?
-Read here.
+And you will learn what to do, what to bring, and what to eat at Havasu Falls Camping to have a wonderful time there.
+Read details here.

 Part 5 – Waterfalls of Havasu Creek Photography Guide

-The five main waterfalls of Havasu Creek are:
+The five main waterfalls of Havasu Creek (which we describe in detail below) are:

 - Fifty Foot Falls (which is the closest one to the Supai village),